mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Mysticetus Technical Services (MTS)"
 	subTitle="Address your technical deficits"
-	text="You know that one IT project you just cant get to because everything else is always catching on fire?
+	text="You know that one IT project you just can't get to because everything else is on fire?
 Yeah.
 We know.
 This isn't our first rodeo, either.
 Mysticetus Technical Services has a proven track record of solving critical high-tech problems in the marine industry.
-We specialize in hard-core software development and hardware deployment and we have a rolodex of some of the best contract software developers on the planet (well, not really an actual \"Rolodex\", but you get the point).
-Our solutions range from additional support of your environmental staff, through anti-piracy, through through geophysical/geotechnical engineering and production modules.
+We specialize in hard-core software development and hardware deployment.
+We have a rolodex of top contract software developers.
+Our solutions include support of your environmental staff, anti-piracy technology, geophysical/geotechnical engineering, and production modules.
 Net-net: we augment your IT staff's technical bandwidth.
 Give us a call." image="Theodolite-survey-height-calculations-technical-services-pythogoras-cetacean-Math-square.jpg"
 	buttonText="Learn more"
 	buttonLink="/product/"
 >}}

 {{< components/social-proof
-	title = "Customers see the value in Mysticetus Turn Key Solutions" subTitle = "Experience the difference in your next operation with the dedicated Mysticetus team by your side." testimonialText = "Greatly frees me up from reviewing reports and allows me to focus on generating new business for my organization.
+	title = "Customers value Mysticetus turnkey solutions" subTitle = "Experience the difference in your next operation with the dedicated Mysticetus team by your side." testimonialText = "Greatly frees me up from reviewing reports and allows me to focus on generating new business for my organization.
 Training for new observers is simple and straight forward allowing us to leverage help from a diverse set of backgrounds." testimonialName = "Kat, Marine Sciences Director"